Thursday, March 29, 2007

 I would say that such a perspective appears to me to be the necessary underpinning of contemporary American corporate life, most especially including life in entertainment media.

 But I exaggerate.
-I believe I will watch the show once more with this interpretation in mind and an eye for at the very least existential-style nobility - when a character knows their own mind and acts upon it, are they punished, or lifted up?
+I believe I will watch the show once more with this interpretation in mind and an eye for at the very least existential-style nobility--when a character knows their own mind and acts upon it, are they punished, or lifted up?

 Saturday, March 10, 2007

-Army of Shadows / L'Armée des ombres
+ARMY OF SHADOWS / L'Armée des ombres

-(Jean-Pierre Melville, France, 1969, 35mm, 145 mins.)
+(Jean-Pierre Melville, France, 1969, 35mm, 145 minutes)

 Army of Shadows still resonates with the truth and